Lincoln Tunnel: Tubes

-The three tubes, operated by the Port Authority of New York and New Jersey (formerly Port of New York Authority), comprise six traffic lanes in total and carry a combined total of almost 113,000 vehicles per day as of 2016.
+The three tubes, operated by the Port Authority of New York and New Jersey (formerly Port of New York Authority), comprise six traffic lanes in total and carry a combined total of 112,995 vehicles per day as of 2016.
 In 2017, there were 19,039,210 tolls collected in the eastbound direction.
 Although the center tube normally provides one travel lane in each direction, both of the travel lanes in the tunnel's center tube are reversible and can be configured for peak-hour traffic demand if needed.
 The northern and southern tubes respectively carry westbound and eastbound traffic exclusively.
 Normally, only motor traffic uses the tunnel, but every year, a few bicycle tours and foot races pass through by special arrangement.

 Each tube provides a 21.5 ft roadway with two lanes and 13 ft of vertical clearance.
 Most vehicles carrying hazmats are not allowed in the tunnel, and trucks cannot use the center tube.
 There is a width limit of 8 ft 6 in for vehicles entering the tunnel.

 Although the three portals are side by side in New Jersey, the north tube portal is one block west of the other two tubes' portals in New York City.
 The north tube's eastern portal is near Eleventh Avenue between 38th and 39th Streets, while the center and south tubes emerge side by side at Tenth Avenue between 38th and 39th Streets.
 As a result, the three tubes are of different lengths.
 The longest tube is the 8,216 ft center tube, which runs parallel to the 8,006 ft southern tube.
-The northern tube is 7,482 ft long, and this difference arises because the location of its portal in Manhattan is located a block west of the other two tunnels' portals.
+The northern tube is 7,482 ft long.
 On the Manhattan side, there is an Art Deco ventilation shaft located west of 12th Avenue.

 Emergency services at the Lincoln Tunnel are provided by the Port Authority's Tunnel and Bridge Agents, who are stationed at the Port Authority's crossings.
 They maintain various apparatus such as fire trucks, rescue trucks, and wreckers for serious incidents.
 Port Authority workers also use cameras to monitor the tunnel.